Training Guide

 rej = rejection_loss(bottom_mask, target_coverage=0.95)

-Use rejection loss when a model solves difficult cases by returning bottom too often.
-Keep it balanced: high coverage is not useful if the accepted finite predictions are unsafe or numerically unstable.
+Use rejection_loss for measured coverage reporting/accounting, and soft_coverage_loss as the differentiable surrogate when you want the gate itself to be trained.
+Keep the choice balanced: high coverage is not useful if the accepted finite predictions are unsafe or numerically unstable.

 Logging